Biden behaves as the incoming president, even as Trump balks at giving up power

 In contrast, most of the aides who populate Biden’s inner circle are famously camera-shy and largely avoid efforts to take credit for decisions.

-Some staff not going to the White House immediately will help set up a presidential inaugural committee that will oversee the Jan.
+Some staffers not going to the White House immediately will help set up a presidential inaugural committee that will oversee the Jan.
 20 transfer of power and associated festivities.

 The pandemic raises the possibility that the traditional ceremonies, which draw thousands of supporters to the Mall, may have to be reimagined.
 The people with internal knowledge said it was possible that Rufus Gifford might chair the inaugural committee, though they were not aware of any final decisions.
-Gifford served as deputy campaign manager and has been a longtime party fundraiser whom President Barack Obama tapped as ambassador to Denmark.
+Gifford served as deputy campaign manager and has been a longtime Democratic fundraiser whom President Barack Obama tapped as ambassador to Denmark.

 Holding the event safely amid the pandemic will be difficult, some Biden allies acknowledge, but they have said it’s important to preserve some sense of grandeur given Trump’s refusal to concede.

-“It’s easier to scale back than scale up,” Sen. Roy Blunt (R-Mo), who chairs the Joint Congressional Committee on Inaugural Ceremonies, said Sunday on ABC’s “This Week.”
+“It’s easier to scale back than scale up,” Sen. Roy Blunt (R-Mo.), who chairs the Joint Congressional Committee on Inaugural Ceremonies, said Sunday on ABC’s “This Week.”
 He said that a “full-scale inauguration” is being planned.

 Seung Min Kim, Paulina Firozi and Paul Kane contributed to this report.